ETS-Android1/GSDEX-PokemonTeamBuilder/README.md

   6. Install
   7. License

 ## **Project Statement**
 There are many different Pokedex (pokemon encyclopedia) apps on the market.
 The intent of this iteration was to surpass the functionality of those applications.
 I wanted to combine the concept of the traditional Pokedex app with the pokemon team builder web apps scattered across the internet, but with an added twist.
 I wanted to make finding pokemon that fit your team as easy as possible, as well as provide feedback to the user on their team's weaknesses.
 I have not seen too many team builders out there that have this functionality _**and**_ have a user friendly experience fit for casual or advanced players.
 This application pulls data from an external database, and stores that data locally.
 The app's speed comes from it being able to make quick queries to its local database to sort and filter pokemon by name, number, types, abilities, and a number of different data points.
 Users can then scroll through the desired data and select pokemon to add to their team.
 I hope that this application can be the go to for users who want to build their next team with all the information they need all in one place.

 ## **Application Design**

-This application was designed with mobile use in mind, it will work on tablets but it is not optimized for the larger space.
+This application was designed with mobile smartphone use in mind, it will work on tablets but it is not optimized for the larger screen.
 The app requires internet access at first boot in order to download the data necessary to run from the external RESTful [PokeAPI](https://pokeapi.co).
 After that first download the data will be saved for future sessions.
 The app will request to download the data again if more data is available or if the stored data is deleted.
 The data requested from the API is used to generate the list of Pokemon the user can possibly add to their team as well as display and sort through their many attributes.

 ### Local SQLite Database